youbin03/youbin03.github.io/aboutme.md

 I am on Pre-med track and would like to become a physician in the future.
 I am involved in various clubs around the campus including Alzheimer's Buddies, Phi Delta Epsilon, and Koreans at Penn.
 I love to travel, watch soccer, and play guitar.
+Click on [homepage](https://youbin03.github.io/) to return to main page.